At Edgar Sewter Primary School we expect children to attend school every day, as long as they are fit and healthy enough to do so.

 If your child is too ill to attend school please contact us either in person at the school office or telephone 01986 873 194 and select option 4 for our absence line.
 If your child has a medical appointment you need to notify the school in advance, we also ask for a copy of the appointment letter or card.
 Only take time off for the appointment, not the whole day.

 Every week in our Friday assembly we celebrate the weeks best attendance.
 The class with the highest attendance for the week is awarded a trophy.
 The class with the most trophies at the end of term is rewarded with a non-school uniform day.

 We also reward individual good attendance.
 Each term children who have 100% Attendance receive a certificate.
 If a child achieves 100% attendance for a full year they receive a certificate and badge.
-At the end of the Spring Term 2018 – 101 pupils received 100% attendance for the term – well done!
+At the end of the Summer Term 2018 – 78 pupils received 100% attendance for the term and 15 pupils achieved 100% for the academic year – well done!